 Wayfinders

 When a loved one is struggling with substance use, it is normal to feel helpless and out-of-control.
-Wayfinders is a 3-part virtual workshop that provides therapy-based skills & psychoeducation for navigating a loved one's addiction while caring for yourself.
-Learn about the disease of addiction, routes to recovery, interpersonal dynamics, emotional regulation, and more from licensed and compassionate professionals who have daily experience in working with individuals who have a loved one struggling with substances.
+Through a weekly virtual meeting, Wayfinders offers therapy-based skills & psychoeducation for navigating a loved one's addiction while caring for yourself.
+Learn about the disease of addiction, routes to recovery, interpersonal dynamics, emotional regulation, and more from a licensed professional while connecting with others.

 About the Facilitator